-"As part of Valley Hospital's ongoing commitment to improving the environment by using less energy and creating less waste, we offer a solution: During your stay, we will change bed linens every other "even" day, while still refreshing your room daily.
+"As part of Valley Hospital's ongoing commitment to improving the environment by using less energy and creating less waste, we offer a solution: During your stay, we will change bed linens on even days, while still refreshing your room daily.
 If you do not wish to participate in this program, please notify your nurse and your linens will be replaced daily".